TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 We are aiming at the following target audiences.

-* Beginners, who want to use Extbase and Fluid right as a basis for their own extensions.
+* Beginners who want to use Extbase and Fluid right as a basis for their extensions.
-* Experienced developers, who want to learn Extbase and Fluid before beginning a new project.
+* Experienced developers who want to learn Extbase and Fluid before beginning a new project.
-* Decision makers, who want to gain a technical overview of the new framework.
+* Decision makers who want to gain a technical overview of the new framework.

 .. _structure-of-this-book:

 Structure of this book
 ======================

-This chapter is structured into ten main chapters, some additional smaller chapters and three appendices.
+This chapter is structured into ten main chapters, some additional smaller chapters, and three appendices.
 The chapters discuss the following topics:

 .. **Introduction**